The Cream of the Crap – Star Fox Zero

 Before I start to beat a dead horse, let’s move on to some of the better elements.

-Star Fox Zero does feature a nice orchestral score, reminiscent of its Nintendo 64 counterpart .
-It’s pretty good, but not much else.
+Star Fox Zero does feature a nice orchestral score, reminiscent of its Nintendo 64 counterpart.
+It’s pretty good, but not great.
 Nothing particularly special.
-When it comes to the sound department, however, the game’s good orchestral score is quickly overshadowed by terrible, terrible voice acting.
+When it comes to the sound department, however, the game’s good orchestral score is quickly overshadowed by its terrible, terrible voice acting.
 I know that Star Fox 64 had bad voice acting, so bad it became iconic and uncannily adored by all.
 But lightning doesn’t strike the same place twice.
 This game’s voice acting is bad.
 But not in the, “so bad it’s good” sense, it’s just very irritating.
-And, in typical Star Fox fashion, nobody shuts the hell up.
+Plus, in typical Star Fox fashion, nobody shuts the hell up.
 Mute may be the best audio configuration.

 Star Fox 64‘s control scheme worked because it was simple.
 Would it be too much to ask for that as well?

 This is Star Fox Zero.
 An embarrassing mess, one of 2016’s biggest disappointments, and a great example that too much innovation is can be a product’s downfall.
 Dammit Nintendo.
 Dammit Platinum.
 This could have been the perfect duo.